secretstartups/handbook/infrastructure/change-management/index.html.md

 #### Approval

 1. Add a Due Date to the issue and to the [GitLab Production](https://calendar.google.com/calendar/embed?src=gitlab.com_si2ach70eb1j65cnu040m3alq0%40group.calendar.google.com) calendar.
-1. Have the change approved by Reliability Engineering management at the director level or above.
+1. Have the change approved by Infrastructure management at the Sr. Manager level or above.
 1. Identify the Engineer On-Call (EOC) scheduled for the time of the change and review the plan with them.
 1. Announce the start of the plan execution in the `#production` Slack channel and obtain a written approval from the EOC in both the issue and in Slack.
 1. Join The "Situation Room" zoom channel with the EOC and obtain verbal approval to start the plan execution.